 Since symptoms of mesothelioma are non-specific, meaning these symptoms could be associated with other forms of diseases, diagnosing this form of cancer is often not easy.
-Due to lack of awareness of this fatal form of cancer a timely mesothelioma diagnosis cannot be accomplished.
+Due to lack of awareness of this fatal form of cancer a timely mesothelioma diagnosis cannot be accomplished easily.

 Unfortunately, mesothelioma is mistaken for other forms of diseases since mesothelioma symptoms mimic those of more common conditions.
 For instance, pleural mesothelioma could be mistaken for pneumonia or peritoneal mesothelioma might be qualified as a common bowel disorder.

 When symptoms are already at the onset it is important that the patient immediately checks with a physician.
 A detailed enumeration of symptoms and experiences of pain must be done.
 He or she must also share his case history of work experience or if possible, share the case history of those he/she has resided with.
 This must be done to check if the patient was exposed to asbestos.
 The doctor must also find out the timeframe of exposure.